edwardeckelberry/scamsense/README.md

 A project to detect humor in spam messages.

 # YOU HAVE TO DO THIS FIRST
-Step 1: open terminal in VSCode or editor and run:
+Step 1: open terminal in VSCode or editor and type:

-python3 -m venv env.
+This: python3 -m venv env
-source env/bin/activate.
+Then this: source env/bin/activate
-pip3 install pandas numpy.
+And this: pip3 install pandas numpy

 Step 2: install extension "Rainbow CSV" in VSCode, or whatever editor you use.